 Before you even begin to write a new blog post, do some basic keyword research to adhere to smart blog SEO strategies and figure out which keywords you should be targeting.
 You can do this by taking advantage of any number of keyword research tools out there, including Ahrefs, SEMRush, Twinword Ideas and Google Keyword Planner.

-From there, it’s just a matter of adhering to best practices for SEO optimization and making sure to include your keywords in your blog headlines, your URLs, image file names and so on.
 While there’s certainly a lot more you can dive into with SEO, having the basics down will make it a lot easier for you to rank your content on Google.

 To help you out, make sure to check out Yoast SEO if you’re running a WordPress blog.

 It’s one of the most useful WordPress plugins that helps you to optimize the SEO of an individual blog post by testing your page for you and giving suggestions on how you can improve your onsite SEO—helping to grow your blog in a meaningful way.

 One way to increase your Domain Authority and start generating more organic search traffic to your blog, is to focus on long-tail keywords, especially if you’re just starting out.

 While those short keyword phrases may look bright and shiny with their promise of hundreds of thousands of monthly searches, don’t be fooled by pursuing those straight out the gate.
 I can guarantee you that thousands, if not millions, of other blogs are attempting to rank for the same keywords—and a good chunk of them probably have a much higher domain authority than your blog.

 Here’s an example to illustrate the difference between high volume keyword phrases and long-tail ones:

 - Long-tail keyword phrase: email marketing for food bloggers or email marketing for startups